yaramohajerani/spatial-climate-ABM/README.md

 ### Economic Mechanics

 #### Labor Markets
-- Households choose employers within work radius based on wage-distance utility (same sector only)
+- Households choose employers from all firms in their sector based on wage-distance utility (distance is a disutility, not a hard cutoff)
 - **Responsive wage dynamics**: Firms cut wages aggressively when cash-constrained, raise when labor-limited
 - **Financial constraint detection**: Firms that can't afford 2+ workers trigger rapid wage cuts (20% adjustment)
 - **Market-driven adjustment**: Wage changes respond to unemployment rate and firm financial health